A: Machine Wash Cold or Warm. Do Not Bleach. Cool Tumble Dry or Hang. Remove Promptly. Use only Non-Ionic Detergents.

 The surfactants found in many detergents include anionic (negatively charged) alkalis that interact with water to remove oily dirt and stains.

-However, these can strip ESD Garments of their positive ions leaving them predisposed to carrying negative charges.
-This is why it is recommended to not use detergents when washing ESD Garments.
+However, these can strip ESD Garments of their positive ions, predisposing them to carry negative charges.
+This is why it is recommended not to use detergents when washing ESD Garments.

-Non-Ionic detergents have a neutral pH (they are neither acidic nor alkaline) and produce electrically neutral particles when added to water.
+Non-ionic detergents have a neutral pH (neither acidic nor alkaline) and produce electrically neutral particles when added to water.

 2. Chlorine Bleach

-Built in a grid pattern, the black carbon threading woven into ESD safe clothing shields nearby electronics from static on your clothes and skin underneath.
-This threading is what gives ESD safe clothes their conductivity and what makes your ESD garment “static shielding.”
+Built in a grid pattern, the black carbon threading woven into ESD garments shields nearby electronics from static on your clothes and skin underneath.
+This threading is what gives ESD clothing its conductivity and what makes your ESD garment “static shielding.”

-Chlorine bleach attacks carbon bonds which in turn destroys this black carbon threading.
+Chlorine bleach attacks carbon bonds, destroying this black carbon threading.

 Non-chlorine bleaches are those used in “color-safe” commercial bleaches that are activated by contact with oxygen in the water.
-These are known as oxidizing bleaches: hydrogen peroxide, sodium percarbonate, and sodium perborate.
-While not as destructive to the carbon threading as chlorine bleach they are alkalines that can remove carbon with repeated use.
+These are oxidizing bleaches: hydrogen peroxide, sodium percarbonate, and sodium perborate.
+While not as destructive to the carbon threading as chlorine bleach, they are alkalines that can remove carbon with repeated use.

 3. Drying